-Just short of half of all self-employed workers between 35 and 55 have no private pension for self employed, according to government data.
+Just short of half of all self-employed workers between 35 and 55 have no private pension for self-employed, according to government data.
 This is most likely because the self-employed are no offer the benefits of auto-enrolment available to those employed by a company.
-This benefit allows employees to sign up to a workplace pension, in which both they and their employer contribute.
+This benefit allows employees to sign up for a workplace pension, in which both they and their employer contribute.
 But the self-employed are missing out – with a price tag of hundreds of thousands of pounds during their working lives.

 If the self-employed continue to be excluded from the government’s auto-enrolment reforms, those self-employed without pension savings could exacerbate the UK Pensions Crisis and find themselves with a retirement shortfall once they stop working.